 To get to 'yes', I suggest that you customize your fund raising letters, and add on to TNT's standard corporate sponsorship with customized sponsorship levels and benefits of your own.
 Really sell your local business owners on what you will do to help promote them in return for their dollars.
 If you show them how donating money to you will help their bottom line, they'll be much more likely to sponsor you.

-1. You pay 'em?
+- You pay 'em?
 You ask 'em!

 Send a letter, with a #10 (full-sized) security-lined SASE (self-addressed stamped envelope) to every single business person that you can recall paying, for as far back as you can remember.
 Hit up your dry cleaner, your masseuse, your mechanic.
 Everyone!
-I did this, and I just received a $100 check (in my SASE) from a seamstress I've hired a few times over the past couple of years.
+I did this, and I just received a $100 check (in my SASE) from a seamstress I've hired a few times over the past couple of years. - Include the corporate sponsorship proposal with your letter.

 Do not make a business reach out to you to ask for a copy of TNT's corporate sponsorship proposal.
 Include a copy with each letter you send to businesses.
 (Print on both sides to save paper.)
-And while you're at it, go ahead and make sure your name is already printed on the "Team Member" line.
+And while you're at it, go ahead and make sure your name is already printed on the "Team Member" line. - Do the legwork for them.

 If your corporate sponsorship proposal includes directions for the sponsor to mail a check to LLS, and mail the sponsorship proposal to your local chapter, offer to do the legwork for them!
 Include a #10 (full-size) security lined envelope, self-addressed and stamped.
 Over the directions for mailing back the paperwork on the proposal, attach a Post-It note, handwritten with the following: If you mail the proposal back to me before (date) I will handle distribution of your check and paperwork with LLS.
 Thanks! - Yourname.

-Be sure that your "return by" date is far enough in advance of the deadline your chapter sets for corporate sponsorships for you to manage processing their check!
+Be sure that your "return by" date is far enough in advance of the deadline your chapter sets for corporate sponsorships for you to manage processing their check! - Offer businesses all options!

 $500 is the minimum buy-in for a corporate sponsorship on our proposals, but I make sure to include in my letter another alternative: "Want to help but can't participate as a full sponsor?" in nice bold letters, followed by instructions for making a regular donation, will do wonders.
-Not all sponsors can afford $500 - $1,500.
+Not all sponsors can afford $500 - $1,500. - Create your custom sponsorship levels!

 Our local Team in Training chapters offer standard sponsorship benefits at the $500 and up range, but be sure to include something that might entice those who can't afford a full sponsorship.
 This goes hand-in-hand with #2.
 Consider this kind of blurb in your letter: